fcarli3/Applied_Cryptography/digital_envelope/README.md

 ## 2048-bit RSA Generation
 Before running the program , the user should generate a pair of 2048-bit RSA keys using OpenSSL command-line tools.

-* RSA private key: the following command generate a .pem file containing a 2048-bit key.
+* **RSA private key**: the following command generate a .pem file containing a 2048-bit key.

 ```bash
 openssl genrsa -aes128 -out private_key.pem 2048
 ```
-* RSA public key: a private key in OpenSSL is represented with a strcuture that contains also the public key, so the following command extract the public key from the private key.
+* **RSA public key**: a private key in OpenSSL is represented with a strcuture that contains also the public key, so the following command extract the public key from the private key.
 ```bash
 openssl rsa -pubout -aes128 -in private_key.pem -out public_key.pem
 ```